WillLillis/lspresso-shot/README.md

 ## TODOs/Ideas:

+- [ ] Most of the Lua files share the same structure.
+We can probably pull the common logic out and do some string interpolation instead of duplicating it a ton.
 - [ ] Clean up Lua logic (I'm unfamiliar with the neovim API)
     - Add Lua unit tests?
 (Do we roll our own/ is there an easy framework?)
 - [x] Add CI and whatnot (Improvements to current lua workflow?)